jqsheng94/YouTube-API-Samples/README.md

 # YouTube-API-Samples

-This repo is about fetching data from YouTube API
+This repo is about fetching data from YouTube API using Python 3.5.